 Soil was sampled at both routine soil sites associated with the incinerator operation and additional sites associated with transport of ash from the incinerator to the county border en route to the Seneca Meadows landfill.
-Soil from fourteen routine soil sites and four ash route soil sites collected in the spring of 2007 was analyzed for dioxins/furans (PCDD/PCDF), polychlorinated biphenyls (PCB's), and polycyclic aromatic hydrocarbons (PAH's).
-Ash, also collected in the spring of 2007, was analyzed for the same constituents.
+Soil from fourteen routine soil sites and four ash route soil sites collected in the spring of 2008 was analyzed for dioxins/furans (PCDD/PCDF), polychlorinated biphenyls (PCB's), and polycyclic aromatic hydrocarbons (PAH's).
+Ash, also collected in the spring of 2008, was analyzed for the same constituents.

-Organic sample results are compared to published background data and U.S. Department of Health and Human Services, Agency for Toxic Substances and Disease Registry (ATSDR) Toxicological Profiles.
-The reported concentrations of all organic compounds in soil are within expected background levels and are below significant health risk levels.
+Organic sample results are compared to published background data and U.S. Department of Health and Human Services, Agency for Toxic Substances and Disease Registry (ATSDR) Toxicological Profiles, EPA Preliminary Remediation Goals, and NYSDEC Soil Cleanup Objectives.
 In general, little change in levels of these compounds have been observed from background through the present organic screening period.
 The levels of organics in the ash were similar to reports for ash identified by other investigators and reported in published literature.

 Each form of dioxin/furan has associated with it a toxic equivalency factor that is used to calculate a total toxic equivalency (TEQ) for each sample.
 Attachment A shows the historical dioxin/furan TEQ values for routine soil sites, ash route soil sites, and ash samples.
-All levels remain well below the ATSDR and EPA action levels and there is no indication of a trend.
+All levels were within expected range with the exception of TEQ values at two sites (OCCF and DOT@ Jaquith).
+Since the 2008 data was atypical for TEQ at these two sites and because 2009 data was available at the time of report preparation, it is discussed in the detailed Organics report and it is included in Attachment A. The 2009 sampling revealed levels typical of historical data at all sites.
+An occasional inconsistent result may be attributed to the fact that soil is not homogenous at the sampling sites and there may be variability resulting from past activities at a site.
+The majority of levels remain well below the ATSDR and EPA action levels and there is no indication of a trend.
 For ash, dioxin/furan total TEQ and PCB's remain fairly consistent.
 Ash is not homogeneous and an inconsistent result occurs occasionally.
 The results are similar to those reported by other investigators.